elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > **swappiness** A value from 0 to 100 which controls the degree to which the system swaps.
 A high value prioritizes system performance, aggressively swapping processes out of physical memory when they are not active.
 A low value prioritizes interactivity and avoids swapping processes out of physical memory for as long as possible, which decreases response latency.
 The default value is **60**.
 >
-> **min&#95;free&#95;kbytes** The minimum number of kilobytes to keep free across the system.
+> **min_free_kbytes** The minimum number of kilobytes to keep free across the system.
 This value is used to compute a watermark value for each low memory zone, which are then assigned a number of reserved free pages proportional to their size.
 >
 > **dirty_ratio** Defines a percentage value.
 Writeout of dirty data begins (via **pdflush**) when dirty data comprises this percentage of total system memory.
 The default value is **20**.
 >
-> **dirty&#95;background&#95;ratio** Defines a percentage value.
+> **dirty_background_ratio** Defines a percentage value.
 Writeout of dirty data begins in the background (via **pdflush**) when dirty data comprises this percentage of total memory.
 The default value is **10**.
 >
 > **drop_caches** Setting this value to **1**, **2**, or **3** causes the kernel to drop various combinations of page cache and slab cache.
 >